berndporr/iir1/README.md

 ## Credits

-This library has been adapted form Vinnie Falco's original work which can be found here:
+This library has been adapted from Vinnie Falco's original work which can be found here:

 https://github.com/vinniefalco/DSPFilters